chiaxin/MayaAPI101/cpp/maya_api_cpp_command_arguments.md

 ### Other MArgParser and MArgDatabase methods

-`getFlagArgumentPosition` can be get the position of specific flag.
+The `getFlagArgumentPosition` can be get the position of specific flag.

 ```cpp
 // In cpp